 If your query can wait until the next class time then please do so.
 I would much rather communicate in person than by computer.
-I receive an enormous number of emails each day and it is not healthy to sit in front of a computer for too long (stepp@ufl.edu).
+I receive an enormous number of emails each day and there are only so many hours in the day (stepp@ufl.edu).